buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

-{% include figure.html url="/images/ch3/c3-s3-p3-credit-card-form.png" alt="Credit Card Forms" description="Patterns for credit card are, by nature, complicated.
-As a rule of thumb, it helps to: 1.
-Show the cards that are accepted up front; provide formatting advice where needed (MM/YY); 3. offer help, in this case should a user be unclear on what a security code is; and 4. ensure payment call to action buttons are clearly signalled.
-(Example: Gabriel Tomescu for UX Collective)" %}
+{% include figure.html url="/images/ch3/c3-s3-p3-credit-card-form.png" alt="Credit Card Forms" description="When designing credit card form patterns, it helps to: show the cards that are accepted up-front; provide formatting advice where needed (MM/YYYY); offer help, in this case should a user be unclear on what a security code is; and ensure payment call to action buttons are clearly signalled." %}

 ### Credit Card Forms